 - Meditation for Sleep and to Improve Concentration (Meditation CD’s included!)

 Click here to visit the website at www.thebrainlady.com to sign up for free reports on ADHD treatment.
 Once you’re on The Brain Lady’s webpage, hit the “Click Here to Enter Site” button for Deb Burdick’s complete program of products, including the “Holistic Approach to Successful Children” home-study course.

 ADD / ADHD Medication – Most Common Questions

-Find out the real story on medication for ADD / ADHD from Dr. Kenny Handelman, psychiatrist, speaker and educator about ADHD.
+Get information on medication and treatment for ADD / ADHD and co-occurring conditions from Dr. Scott Shapiro, psychiatrist, psychopharmacologist, speaker and educator about ADHD.

 General Resource Site for ADHD